top of page

 The PNP Track System

 My recent purchase of PNP track panels for the extension has reinforced my appreciation for their quality.
 The new clip-fit chairs are particularly impressive.
-They are incredibly easy to assemble and provide a strong, stable grip on the 16mm rail, making track laying more efficient.
+They are incredibly easy to assemble.
+This makes track laying more efficient.
+Additionally, the strong, stable grip on the 16mm rail enhances overall stability.

 This shows the sleepers on a 12 inch elevated raised 5 inch gauge track made from pnp sleepers and chairs